-About four miles east of Old Washington I came upon the only S bridge on the entire National Road that you can still drive.
+About four miles east of Old Washington, Ohio, I came upon the only S bridge on the entire National Road that you can still drive.
+(Or could, at the time; it has since been closed.)
 US 40 bypassed it somewhere along the line, and later I-70 bypassed them both.
 Out here, old US 40 is Bridgewater Road.

 Here’s the bridge on the ground.
 Check out that graceful S shape.